Beselam-Asefa/Memor-ReactNative/README.md

 It helps peoples  to follow their medication regularly as well as for an easy follow up of their medication by thier close family members or anyone concerned.
 In addition, It helps for a normal person to track his vitamins whereby he can have a healthy life style.
--(backlog feature) the user get notification based on the time given for taking the moedication, incase the user forget to take the medication th app will notify the family memeber which will be added by the user. this feature will not work for the suppliment and water.
+- (backlog feature) the user get notification based on the time given for taking the moedication, incase the user forget to take the medication th app will notify the family memeber which will be added by the user. this feature will not work for the suppliment and water.
 - the prototype is made using Adobe XD